To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 One of the most beautiful and spectacular parts of spending two weeks in Italy will undoubtedly be the Amalfi Coast.

-To make this part of your Italy Itinerary work you will have to leave Florence very early in the morning.
-From the Santa Maria Novella station, take the train into Naples.
+To make this part of your Italy Itinerary work, you will have to leave Florence very early in the morning.
+From the Santa Maria Novella station, take the train to Naples.
 You won’t want to stay there long.
-Naples (or Napoli in Italian) is dangerous, and not nearly as beautiful as the rest of the Amalfi Coast.
-Once you get to Naples you will have to take a bus to Sorrento.
+Naples (or Napoli in Italian) is dangerous and not nearly as beautiful as the rest of the Amalfi Coast.
+Once you get to Naples, you will have to take a bus to Sorrento.

-Check-in early to your accommodation in Sorrento if possible (or just drop your bags if they’ll allow it!) and take the bus to Positano, where you will get perfect views of little cliff-hanging seaside houses, and during the summer an amazing beach day.
+If possible, check in early to your accommodation in Sorrento (or just drop your bags if they’ll allow it!) and take the bus to Positano.
+Here, you will get perfect views of little cliff-hanging seaside houses and, during the summer, an amazing beach day.

-Here you can ride the gondola (or hike) up to the top of the island (Anacapri) for some beautiful views.
-Get custom made leather sandals, a Capri specialty, or go and swim in the blue grotto, if the weather is right and your heart so desires.
+In the morning, you will head to the celebrity vacation island of Capri!
+Here,, you can ride the gondola (or hike) to the top of the island (Anacapri) for some beautiful views.
+You can also get custom-made leather sandals, a Capri specialty, or go and swim in the blue grotto if the weather is right and your heart so desires.

 After your afternoon spent in Pompeii, it’s time to head to Rome, which no Italy Itinerary would be complete without!